 Fresh beetroot can be stored in a refrigerator for up to 7 days.
 Beetroot greens can be kept in a plastic bag in a refrigerator for up to one week.

 To keep the beets for slightly longer, clip the tops from each root.
 Aim to leave about one inch of stem on each beetroot.
 The greens of the plant should be stored separately.

 Longer term storage can be done in a cellar or cold garage.
-To do this, clean any dirt from the crop.
-Bury the clean beetroots in layers covered by dry sand, sawdust or peat moss.
+To do this, clean any dirt from the beets.
+Bury the clean beetroots that you harvest in layers covered by dry sand, sawdust or peat moss.
 Don’t allow the beetroots to touch.

 Beetroots can also be frozen, canned or pickled.

 Easy to grow, beetroot is suitable for gardeners in many climates and situations.
 It can also be grown as part of a container garden.
 Wherever you decide to grow your beetroot you will be able to enjoy it fresh, cooked, juiced, frozen or pickled.